 A real feast for the eyes, the Shondaland production provided the escapism we all needed with dazzling costumes and imagery, gripping love stories and a bit of humour to boot.

 Fans were thrilled to discover season 2 is on its way, and with seasons 3 and 4 now also confirmed, there's definitely a lot more to come from the Bridgerton family.
 Remember to keep checking back on this page for updates as we receive them.

-Netflix has confirmed that Bridgerton season 2 will premiere in 2022.
+Netflix has confirmed that Bridgerton season 2 will premiere on Friday 25 March.

 Filming for the series kicked off in London and Bath, UK, in March 2021.
 Filming was halted three separate times due to positive cases of coronavirus on set.

-Bridgerton showrunner Chris Van Dusen confirmed that filming had finally wrapped up November 2021:
+Bridgerton showrunner Chris Van Dusen confirmed that filming had finally wrapped in November 2021: